A Guide to Substance Use Disorder Treatment and Recovery (SUD-TR)

 In partnership with Purdue University College of Pharmacy, Office of Continuing Education, and funding from the Employers Forum of Indiana and the Amerisource Bergen Foundation, Overdose Lifeline has developed layperson and clinician CE courses and Certificate Program on Addiction / Substance Use Disorder with an Opioid Specialization.

 The course and the certificate program are structured to support the educational needs of healthcare professionals, students, and the layperson.
 An individual may pursue individual course CE credits or complete the entire Certificate Program (20 credits).

 The Certificate Program is in development with 9 CE Credits available today and the remaining courses due in early 2020.

 CE Accreditation Statement:

-Purdue University College of Pharmacy designates this enduring activity for a maximum of 3.0 AMA PRA Category 1 Credit(s)™.
-Laypersons and all other healthcare providers will receive a Certificate of Participation with appropriate AMA credit designation.
+Credit Designation: Purdue University College of Pharmacy designates this enduring activity for a maximum of 3.0 AMA PRA Category 1 Credit(s)™.
+Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Release Date: 08/26/2020